awsdocs/aws-codecommit-user-guide/doc_source/how-to-change-branch.md

 # Change branch settings in AWS CodeCommit<a name="how-to-change-branch"></a>

-\-You can change the default branch to use in the AWS CodeCommit console\.
-You can use the AWS CLI to change the default branch for a repository\.
+You can change which branch to use as the default branch in the AWS CodeCommit console or with the AWS CLI\.
+For example, if you created your first commit using a Git client that set the default branch to *master*, you could create a branch named *main*, and then change the branch settings so that the new branch is set as the default branch for the repository\.
 To change other branch settings, you can use Git from a local repo connected to the CodeCommit repository\.

 **Topics**
 + [Change the default branch \(console\)](#how-to-change-branch-console)